 FUE hair transplants are a newer surgical procedure that uses micro-punches to remove individual hair follicles from your scalp, then implants each hair follicle into bald areas.
 FUE results in a more even redistribution of hair.

 As improvements have developed in the FUE technique, researchers have found that the two approaches are now comparable in terms of graft survival, hair density, and coverage.

 Low-Level Laser Therapy (LLLT)

-LLLP is a relatively new treatment for receding hairlines and bald spots.
+LLLP is a relatively new hair loss treatment for receding hairlines and bald spots.
 Also known as cold laser therapy, LLLT is very safe and reasonably effective, though you’ll need special tools to do it.
 You can use a handheld laser, a laser comb, or even a laser helmet to undergo these medical treatments.

 A 2020 medical research review article found that, in ten research trials of LLLT as a treatment for hair loss, all found statistically significant increases in hair growth, including thickening in hair diameter and density.
 Even more, one study that compared LLLT with Minoxidil (see above) found that the two therapies in combination were even more successful than either therapy alone.

 Poor diet and exercise can be a contributor to hair thinning and loss in people of all ages, especially in the case of a nutritional deficiency.
 However, if you’ve noticed the beginnings of male pattern baldness or the development of a bald spot, it may be time to make a lifestyle change.
 While a balanced diet and good exercise habits may not necessarily reverse a receding hairline, they can certainly slow thinning hair and help treat hair loss overall.